dmadunic/k8s4jd-support/WORKSHOP.md

 Once all is working as expected kill port-forwarding by pressing ^C inside the terminal.

-# 2. Create geodata namespace
+# 2. Create geodata namespace and resources

 Position yourself in terminal in the root folder of this repository.